-I dug around a little more on the Xubuntu mailing list, looking for propaganda — oops, I mean facts that might support my quest to convince just about every other Ubuntu advocate on the planet to stop suggesting Xubuntu for older hardware.
+I dug around a little more on the Xubuntu mailing list, looking for propaganda — oops, I mean facts :oops: that might support my quest to convince just about every other Ubuntu advocate on the planet to stop suggesting Xubuntu for older hardware.

 The issue has been discussed quite a bit recently, with Jani Monoses making a concession to the size of Xubuntu, and its weight gain problem.
 From the original post in a megathread entitled “Gnome dependencies“. …

 These will not help in making Xubuntu lighter.
 That characterization has only been true when compared to GNOME or KDE though, with python running in the base system (hplip daemon for HP printers ), firefox in the mix and the liveCD no longer installing iwth 128M it is not really a light distro anymore.

 (Emphasis is mine.)
 And as a reply, there’s this from today.